 You can stand out from the crowd by following up with a ‘thank you’ letter after your interview.
 This will reinforce your enthusiasm for the role and keep you at the top of the hiring manager’s mind.

-While it might seem desperate or hasty to send a ‘thank you’ letter right after the meeting, it is important to send the note when your interview is still sharp on the hiring manager’s mind.
+While it might seem desperate or hasty to send a ‘thank you’ letter right after leaving a job interview, it is important to send the note when your interview is still sharp on the hiring manager’s mind.